abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Most scientific and mathematical theories have a specific *domain*, which they are tied to, and in which they are valid.
 They are created with this domain in mind and are not intended to be used outside of it.
 For example, Darwin's theory of evolution is created in order to explain how different *biological species* came to evolve using natural selection, quantum mechanics is a description of how particles behave at a specific scale, etc.

-Even most mathematical theories, although not inherently *bound* to a specific domain like the scientific ones, are often strongly related to one, as differential equations are linked to how events change over time.
+Even most mathematical theories, although they are not inherently *bound* to a specific domain (like the scientific theories) are at least strongly related to some domain, as for example differential equations are created to model how events change over time.

 Set theory and category theory are different, they are not created to provide a rigorous explanation of how a particular phenomenon works, instead they provide a more general framework for explaining all kinds of phenomena.
 They work less like tools and more like languages for defining tools.
 Theories that are like that are called *abstract* theories.

-The borders of the two are sometimes blurry, because all theories *use abstraction*, otherwise they would be pretty useless: without abstraction Darwin would have to speak about specific animal species or even individual animals.
+The borders of the two are sometimes blurry.
+All theories *use abstraction*, otherwise they would be pretty useless: without abstraction Darwin would have to speak about specific animal species or even individual animals.
 But theories have core concepts that don't refer to anything in particular, but are instead left for people to generalize on.
 All theories are applicable outside of their domains, but set theory and category theory do not have a domain to begin with.

 Concrete theories, like the theory of evolution, are composed of concrete concepts.
 For example, the concept of a *population*, also called a *gene-pool*, refers to a group of individuals that can interbreed.
 Abstract theories, like set theory, are composed of abstract concepts, like the concept of a set.
 The concept of a set by itself does not refer to anything.
 However, we cannot say that it is an empty concept, as there are countless things that can be represented by sets, for example, gene pools can be (very aptly) represented by sets of individual animals.
 Animal species can also be represented by sets &mdash; a set of all populations that can theoretically interbreed.
 You've already seen how abstract theories may be useful.
 Because they are so simple, they can be used as building blocks to many concrete theories.
 Because they are common, they can be used to unify and compare different concrete theories, by putting these theories in common grounds (this is very characteristic of category theory, as we will see later).
 Moreover, good (abstract) theories can serve as *mental models* for developing our thoughts.

 <!-- comic - brain on category theory -->